 Problem Cause Solution A new device is not recognized as part of the system.
 Device is not seated or connected properly.
 Be sure that the device is properly and securely connected and that pins in the connector are not bent down.
 Cables of new external device are loose, or power cables are unplugged.
 Be sure that all cables are properly and securely connected and that pins in the cable or connector are not bent down.
 Power switch of new external device is not turned on.
 Power off the workstation, power on the external device, then power on the workstation to integrate the device with the workstation system.
 When the system advised you of changes to the configuration, you did not accept them.
 Reboot the workstation and follow the instructions for accepting the changes.
 A PnP board might not automatically configure when added if the default configuration conflicts with other devices.
 Use Windows XP Device Manager to deselect the automatic settings for the board and choose a basic configuration that does not cause a resource conflict.
 You can also use Computer Setup to reconfigure or disable devices to resolve the resource conflict.
 Device hardware is not properly jumpered or otherwise configured.
 Read the device-specific configuration information and check for incorrect settings or conflicts with other devices already installed in the system.
 Workstation will not start.
 Wrong memory modules were used in the upgrade, or memory modules were installed in the wrong location.
-Review the documentation that came with the system to determine if you are using the correct memory modules and to verify the proper installation.
+1. Review the documentation that came with the system to determine if you are using the correct memory modules and to verify the proper installation.
 Observe the beeps and LEDs on the front of the workstation.
-Refer to POST and error messages on page 128 to determine possible causes.
+Refer to POST and error messages on page 134 to determine possible causes.
 PCI Express power cable might be plugged into the wrong connector on the system board.
 Connect the auxiliary PCI Express power cable to the PCI Express card.
 Power LED flashes red 5 times, Memory is installed incorrectly 1.
-Reseat DIMMs. once every second, followed by a 2-second pause, and the workstation beeps 5 times. or is bad.
+Reseat DIMMs. once every second, tollowed by a or is bad.
+2-second pause, and the workstation beeps 5 times. or is bad.
 2. Replace DIMMs one at a time to isolate the faulty module.
 Replace third-party memory with HP memory.
 Replace the system board.
-Power LED flashes red 6 times, Video card is not seated For systems with a graphic card: once every second, followed by a 2-second pause, and the properly or is bad, or system board is bad.
-1. Reseat the graphics card. workstation beeps 6 times.
+Power LED flashes red 6 times, Power LED flashes red 6 times, once every second, followed by a 2-second pause, and the workstation beeps 6 times.Video card is not seated properly or is bad, or system board is bad.
+For systems with a graphic card: 2-second pause, and the 1.
+Reseat the graphics card.
 2. Replace the graphics card.
 3. Replace the system board.